wp-plugins/vkontakte-share-button/readme.txt

 = How can I request that you improve or add a feature? =

-Yes.
-Visit [plugin page](http://www.jackyfox.com/vk-share-button/ "Contact form form at the bottom of page") on my site and use contact form or post a comment.
+Visit [plugin page](http://www.jackyfox.com/vk-share-button/ "Contact form at the bottom of page") on my site and use contact form or post a comment.

 == Screenshots ==